 The Office of Student Affairs is responsible for a wide variety of services and activities offered for OU students.
 As the name indicates, it strives to assist students in their personal development through the services offered.
 The Office of Student Affairs at Ottawa University houses the following services:

-- Housing
+- Housing Residence Life and Off-campus

 - Judicial Affairs

 - Student Activities/Intramurals

-- · Health Services
+- Health Services

 - Counseling Services/Disability Services Coordinator

-- · Campus Ministries
+- Campus Ministries

 - Food Services

 - Parking

-- · Greek Life
+- Greek Life

 - Multicultural Affairs

+- Braves Fan Shop / Facility Reservations